 Energy systems are likely to become more complex by 2035 due to the increased diversification of the energy mix, which is likely to include a greater percentage of offshore renewables, an increased role for hydrogen (including a repurposed gas network) and lower energy consumption as a result of greater energy efficiency measures and demand management.
-A priority is the upgrading of the grid network transmission system (due in 2027 in Cumbria) which are currently the pinch points in the county.
-These will need to be improved as renewables increase.

-Industry accounts for 31% of Cumbria's total emissions.2 When determining a net zero strategy for Cumbria, it is important to identify the largest individual emitters (known as "point source emitters").
+Industry accounts for 31% of Cumbria's total emissions.
+When determining a net zero strategy for Cumbria, it is important to identify the largest individual emitters (known as "point source emitters").
 Often these emitters will have decarbonisation challenges that are very specific to the nature of their business, and many of them will be significant to both the Cumbrian economy as a whole and to the local economy.
 A priority is the upgrading of the grid network transmission system (due in 2027 in Cumbria) which is currently the pinch point in the county.
 This will need to be improved as renewables increase.